mixbytes/tank/docs/guide/README.md

 Tank run id: festive_lalande
 ```

-Also you can see the monitoring link - that's where all the metrics are (see below).
+You can also see the monitoring link - that's where all the metrics are collected (see below).

 The cluster is up and running at this moment.
 You can see its state on the dashboards or query cluster information via `info` and `inspect` commands (see below).

 ### Log in to the monitoring

-Tank uses ***grafana*** to visualise benchmark metrics.
+Tank uses ***grafana*** to visualize benchmark metrics.
 In order to access your ***grafana*** dashboard open the monitoring link in your browser.
 Access to dashboard requires entering ***grafana*** username and password.
-***Grafana*** username and password can be defined by user in `monitoring` option of the `tank` section in your `~/.tank.yml` configuration file.
+You can modify ***Grafana*** username and password in the in the `~/.tank.yml` configuration file (go to `monitoring` in the `tank` section).
-If you did not define these variables in your configuration file, type 'tank' in username and password fields.
+If you have not defined these variables in your configuration file, type in 'tank' in the username and password fields.
 You will see cluster metrics in the predefined dashboards.
 You can query the metrics at `http://{the monitoring ip}:3000/explore`.